marskar/WordCloudBusinessCard/README.md

-There is definitely room for improvement, but the code is working and if you are interested in making something similar to the example pdf, you should have no trouble adapting the code contained in the markdown file to your needs.
+There is definitely room for improvement, but the code is working and if you are interested in making something similar to the example pdf, the markdown file has notes to help you adapt the code to your specific needs.